aggregat4/delicious-bookmarks/README.md

 - Use If-Modified-Since cache checks on the feed generation
 - Figure out go string encoding through all the various layers
+- Refactor the OIDC authentication to be an Echo middleware